IITP-CVPR/Writing_difficulty/README.md

-1. Regression plots for all models saved under Regression_Plots_All_Models/
+1. Regression plots for all models
 2. CSV files with actual vs. predicted writing times
 3. Console summary of RMSE and R² scores for all models